mkantor/please-lang-prototype/README.md

 }
 ```

-All binary operations are currently right-associative and there is no operator
+All binary operations are currently left-associative and there is no operator
 precedence.
-This means some arithmetic expressions may not behave the way you're
-used to; for example `1 - 2 - 3` means `1 - (2 - 3)` (2), not `(1 - 2) - 3`
-(-4).
 Use of parentheses is encouraged.

 #### Keywords